 Step 1: Review the Terms and Eligibility Requirements

-In order to get started, please review the requirements of the Residential Energy Conservation Program carefully to ensure the project meets the specified terms.
+In order to get started, please review the terms and conditions of the Residential Energy Conservation Program carefully to ensure the project meets program requirements.

 Step 2: Receive a Quote from a Contractor

 You will need to submit this with your application.
 The quote (or other documentation from your installer) must: